mongodb/terraform-provider-mongodbatlas/website/docs/d/advanced_cluster.html.markdown

 * `num_shards` - Provide this value if you set a `cluster_type` of SHARDED or GEOSHARDED.
 * `region_configs` - Configuration for the hardware specifications for nodes set for a given regionEach `region_configs` object describes the region's priority in elections and the number and type of MongoDB nodes that Atlas deploys to the region.
 Each `region_configs` object must have either an `analytics_specs` object, `electable_specs` object, or `read_only_specs` object.
 See [below](#region_configs)
+*  `container_id` - A key-value map of the Network Peering Container ID(s) for the configuration specified in `region_configs`.
+The Container ID is the id of the container either created programmatically by the user before any clusters existed in a project or when the first cluster in the region (AWS/Azure) or project (GCP) was created.
+The syntax is `"providerName:regionName" = "containerId"`.
+Example `AWS:US_EAST_1" = "61e0797dde08fb498ca11a71`.
 * `zone_name` - Name for the zone in a Global Cluster.